xorlof/inteledison/README.md

-# inteledison
+# Intel Edison Info Dump

-Intel Edison Info Dump
+Gathering Intel Edison documentation and notes into one place.